 The lack of proper oral hygiene can lead to plaque and bacteria affecting the soft tissues of your mouth.
 Gingivitis and periodontal disease put patients at risk for losing their teeth.
 Common symptoms of periodontal disease or gum disease include loose teeth, bad breath, bleeding gums, and extreme sensitivity near the gum line.

 Advanced periodontal disease, if untreated, can spread infection from the mouth into the body’s blood stream which leads to more severe health issues.
 Heart attacks, strokes, diabetes, high blood pressure, and death are often linked to poor oral health.

-Periodontal or Gum Disease
+Periodontal Disease and Gum Disease

-Chronic bad breath
+Halitosis, or bad breath